Deccan wars: Fall of Jinji (January 1698)

 Aurangzeb by now had realised that the war he had started was much more serious than he had originally thought.
-He decided to regroup his forces and rethink his strategy.
-He sent an ultimatum to Zulfikar Khan to capture Jinji or be stripped of the titles.
+After regrouping and restrategising, he sent an ultimatum to Zulfikar Khan to capture Jinji or be stripped of his titles.
 Zulfikar Khan tightened the siege, but Rajaram escaped and was safely escorted to Deccan by Dhanaji Jadhav and the Shirke brothers.
 Haraji Mahadik's son took command of Jinji and bravely defended the city against Julfikar Khan and Daud Khan until its fall in January 1698.
 This gave Rajaram ample amount of time to reach Vishalgad.

 After significant Mughal losses, Jinji was captured in a Pyrrhic victory.
 The fort had done its work: for seven years the three hills of Jinji had kept a large contingent of Mughal forces occupied while inflicting heavy losses.
 It had significantly depleted Mughal resources in the region, from the treasury to material.

-Marathas would soon witness an unpleasant development of their own making.
+However, the Marathas soon experienced an unpleasant development of their own making.
 Dhanaji Jadhav and Santaji Ghorpade had a simmering rivalry, which was kept in check by the councilman Pralhad Niraji.
 But after Niraji's death, Dhanaji grew bold and attacked Santaji.
 Nagoji Mane, one of Dhanaji's men, killed Santaji.
 The news of Santaji's death greatly encouraged Aurangzeb and the Mughal army.

-But by this time the Mughals were no longer the army they were earlier feared to be.
+Yet by this time the Mughal army was no longer as formidable as earlier feared to be.
 Aurangzeb, against the advice of several of his experienced generals, continued the war.

 Revival of Maratha fortunes

-The Marathas again consolidated and began a counter-offensive.
-Rajaram appointed Dhanaji Jadhav as commander-in-chief and the army was split into three divisions, headed by Jadhav himself, Parshuram Timbak and Shankar Narayan.
-Jadhav defeated a large Mughal force near Pandharpur and Narayan defeated Sarja Khan in Pune.
-Khanderao Dabhade, who led a division under Jadhav, took Baglan and Nashik, while Nemaji Shinde, a commander with Narayan, scored a major victory at Nandurbar.
+The Marathas again consolidated and began a counteroffensive.
+Rajaram appointed Dhanaji Jadhav as commander-in-chief and the army was split into three divisions, which were headed by Dhanaji, Parshuram Timbak, and Shankar Narayan.
+Dhanaji defeated a large Mughal force near Pandharpur and Narayan defeated Sarja Khan in Pune.
+Khanderao Dabhade, who led a division under Dhanaji, took Baglan and Nashik, while Nemaji Shinde, a commander with Narayan, scored a major victory at Nandurbar.

-Enraged at these defeats, Aurangzeb took charge and launched another counter-offensive.
-He laid siege to Panhala and attacked the fort of Satara.
+Enraged at these defeats, Aurangzeb took charge and launched another counteroffensive.
+He besieged Panhala and attacked the fort of Satara.
 A seasoned Maratha commander, Prayagji Prabhu, defended Satara for a good six months but surrendered in April 1700, just before the onset of the monsoon.
-This foiled Aurangzeb's strategy to clear as many forts before the monsoon as possible.
+This foiled Aurangzeb's strategy to clear as many forts as possible before the monsoon.